Haifei-ZHANG/Haifei-ZHANG.github.io/_pages/teaching.md

 ## Supervision
 ### Internships
+- **Patrick Barry**: April-Aug 2025, co-supervised with E. Brandao
-- **Patrick**: Interpretable Hybrid AI with Uncertainty Measure (April-Aug 2025， co-supervised with E. Brandao)
+  - Interpretable Hybrid AI with Uncertainty Measure ()
-- **Mahima Haridasan Sumathy**: Development of a Complexity Dataset for Physics-Informed Machine Learning and Beyond (April-Aug 2025， co-supervised with E. Brandao)
+- **Mahima Haridasan Sumathy**: April-Aug 2025, co-supervised with E. Brandao
+  - Development of a Complexity Dataset for Physics-Informed Machine Learning and Beyond

 ## Courses